polterguy/micro/README.md

 # Micro

+**This page currently illustrates some features not yet released in the latest version of Micro.
+Please refer to the README.md in your download for an accurate description of its current features.**

 Micro is a microscopic CSS and Ajax framework.
 It can be used stand alone as a pure CSS framework, but is also a perfect companion with [Phosphorus Five](https://github.com/polterguy/phosphorusfive).
 It was created because of Bootstrap being too big, and other smaller framework not having the